-4.6 Providing secure title reduces the risks of fraud and mistake in property transactions, thus allowing buyers, renters, lenders, and others wanting to acquire an interest in property to do so with confidence they will get what they bargained for.
-The reduced risks show up in the difference in price between titled and untitled land.
-The value of rural land in Brazil, Indonesia, the Philippines, and Thailand increases by anywhere from 43 percent to 81 percent after being titled.6 For urban land, titling increases the value by 14 percent in Manila7, by almost 25 percent in both Guayaquil, Ecuador, 8 and Lima, Peru, and by 58 percent in Davao, Philippines.
-9
+Providing secure rights reduces the risks of fraud and mistake in property transactions, thus allowing buyers, renters, lenders, and others wanting to acquire an interest in land or other property to do so with confidence that they will get what they bargained for.
+The reduced risks are evident in the difference in price between titled and untitled land.
+The value of rural land in Brazil, Indonesia, the Philippines, and Thailand increases by anywhere from 43 percent to 81 percent after being titled.8 For urban land, titling increases the value by 14 percent in Manila,9 by almost 25 percent in both Guayaquil, Ecuador,10 and Lima, Peru, and by 58 percent in Davao, Philippines.11 Providing more secure rights to natural resources also fosters environmental stewardship (box 4.3).